 Oprah Winfrey is an American media mogul, talk show host, and philanthropist who rose from poverty to become one of the most influential women in the world.
 She is best known for “The Oprah Winfrey Show,” her talk show that ran for 25 years and reached millions of viewers daily.
 Through her company Harpo Productions, Oprah expanded into producing films, magazines, and later launched her own television network (OWN).
 Along the way, she became the first Black female billionaire and was often ranked as the world’s most influential woman.

 Oprah’s entrepreneurial journey is rooted in her ability to connect with people.
 Her empathetic interviewing style and personal warmth revolutionised the talk show genre, turning media into a platform for self-improvement and book clubs.
+Like Estée Lauder, Oprah made our list of the best women entrepreneurs in history.

 Why she’s famous: Often called the “Queen of All Media”, Oprah leveraged her fame to build a business empire and to give back through extensive charitable work, including educational leadership academies.
 She’s an inspiration for overcoming adversity – from a difficult childhood to massive success – and remains a role model for entrepreneurship, especially for young women and people of colour.